Pseudoinverse Graph Convolutional Networks: Fast Filters Tailored for Large Eigengaps of Dense Graphs and Hypergraphs: Introduction

 One of the central tasks in data science applications is extracting information from relational data encoded in graphs.
 The umbrella term Graph Neural Networks (GNNs) comprises neural models that seek to combine the theoretical understanding of structured data with the flexibility of machine learning.
 An outstandingly successful class of GNNs relies on spectral convolution of features along the graph edges \citep{bruna14,defferard16}.
 These Graph Convolutional Networks (GCNs) have become particularly popular through their success in semi-supervised node classification tasks \citep{kipf17}, where methods aim to benefit from both a small set of training data and clustering information extracted from a large amount of unlabeled data.

-In this work, we consider a special type of graph that is particularly \emph{dense}, i.e., any node is connected to most other nodes.
-This structure occurs in selected applications where each node of the graph describes a real-world entity but the edges are constructed artificially based on specific node features.
-We here cover two examples of such constructed graphs.
+In this work, we consider \emph{dense} graphs where any node is connected to most other nodes.
+This structure occurs in several applications where each node of the graph describes a real-world entity but the edges are constructed artificially based on specific node features.
+While it is possible to represent such examples using sparse networks this requires additional model assumptions that can be easily avoided using our approach.
+We here discuss in detail two relevant examples of such constructed, dense graphs.
 First, a Gaussian kernel function can be used to generate edge weights for fully connected graphs based on spatial node features, e.g., for three-dimensional point clouds as created by LiDAR scans \citep{nguyen13pointclouds}.
 A localization parameter determines how fast the weights decay with the spatial distance, which can be understood to control the density of the graph.
 Up to now, only approaches with sparse $k$-nearest neighbor graphs have been proposed, but these are always associated with the loss of non-local information encoded within the large number of edges with lesser weights.
-We will show that indeed increasing the density improves our prediction performance.
+We will show that increasing the density of the graph improves the prediction performance.
 This phenomenon is also well-known in other related fields like computer vision \citep{coll05nonlocal, tao18nonlocalnn} and image processing \citep{gilboa08nonlocal}.
 For a second example, \emph{hypergraphs} provide a natural extension of graph learning that can be used easily for categorical data \citep{bretto13}.
 For the purpose of many successful methods, these hypergraphs are equivalent to specific dense graphs with exploitable structure.
 Both these types of constructed graphs consist of edges that do not directly represent real-world connections but still encode valuable information about the dataset.